 Heterosexual Christian Marriage

-The Holy Scriptures and the Church Fathers reiterate many prohibitions against premarital sexual relations of any kind (Matt.
+The Holy Scriptures and the Church Fathers highlight many prohibitions against premarital sexual relations of any kind (Matt.
 5:27-28; 15:10-20; Gal.
 5:16-25; etc.) In sharing sexual intercourse before marriage, we express a union that doesn’t exist.
 We become “one flesh” with another person, physically, emotionally, and spiritually, but not with our husband or wife.
 In the end, we bring that “piece” of the other person into our marriage.
 Sexual intercourse thus is no longer a unique bond shared only between husband and wife; rather it becomes a twisted rendition of the bond God established for us, with other people added in that do not belong there.

 Husbands, love your wives, as Christ loved the Church and gave Himself up for her…Ephesians 5:25

 For the Orthodox Church, then, heterosexual Christian marriage is the only proper social context for human sexuality.
 As God says: “marriage is honorable […] and the bed undefiled” (Hebrews 13:4).
-Marriage introduces man into eternal joy and eternal love.
+Marriage introduces man into eternal joy and love.
 He becomes King of the domestic church beside his wife, and together, they raise future saints.
 He gives himself to her, and she likewise gives herself to him, over and over again each day.
 Together, they replicate the relationship between Christ and the Church (Ephesians 5:25), embodying the selfless love of God.
 When they become “one flesh,” they act in communion with God and, in a way we cannot understand, participate in a higher reality while still remaining fully human.

 The Orthodox Church teaches that unmarried individuals must practice abstinence, or celibacy.
 We do this to preserve the sanctity of the marriage bond that God has established.
 Abstinence also helps us orient our lives toward God and away from our own carnal desires.